-As an expression of trade union democracy, the decisions of the Conference shall, after a wide-ranging and comprehensive discussion, be adopted unanimously, or if necessary by simple majority vote.
+As an expression of trade union democracy, the decisions of the Congress shall, after a wide-ranging and comprehensive discussion, be adopted unanimously, or if necessary by simple majority vote.

-Voting at the Conference shall be by show of hands, unless any organization calls for a roll call vote.
-The resolutions and other documents adopted by the Conference shall be binding on the UITBB’s leading bodies in their activities.
+Voting at the Congress shall be by show of hands, unless any organization calls for a roll call vote.
+The resolutions and other documents adopted by the Congress shall be binding on the UITBB’s leading bodies in their activities.

-During the period between two Conferences, the Executive Committee may appoint new Secretaries who shall be full members of the Executive Committee up to the following
+During the period between two Congresses, the Executive Committee may appoint new Secretaries who shall be full members of the Executive Committee up to the following

-Conference.
-Should a member of the Executive Committee, elected by the Conference, become unable to carry out his/her function, the affiliated national organization may replace him/her by another member whose nomination must be confirmed by the Executive Committee.
+Congress.
+Should a member of the Executive Committee, elected by the Congress, become unable to carry out his/her function, the affiliated national organization may replace him/her by another member whose nomination must be confirmed by the Executive Committee.
 The Executive Committee shall meet at least once a year.
 A session shall be convened at least two months in advance.